a-b-street/abstreet/docs/design.md

 what if we just add a bit and make turns bidirectional? still express them in the directional way? if we're looking at turns from a road that's a sidewalk, bake in some extra logic?

+## Pedestrian modeling

+- Is it useful to distinguish CarID and PedestrianID?
+What about when an agent has a multi-modal trip?
+Probably become AgentID later.

+- Worth mentioning that I'm assuming pedestrians don't queue or collide.
+In most reasonable sidewalk cases, this is true.
+Don't need to model more detailed movement.
+As a consequence of this, crosswalk turns never conflict.
+  Assume people can weave.

 ## Stop signs

 How to depict stop signs?
 Each driving lane has a priority... asap go or full